Dasudian/dsd_docs/dsd-dsdb/tools/shell.md

 >
 ```

-Note that once you specify a retention policy with `INSERT INTO`, `influx` automatically writes data to that retention policy.
+Note that once you specify a retention policy with `INSERT INTO`, `dsdb` automatically writes data to that retention policy.
 This occurs even for later `INSERT` entries that do not include an `INTO` clause.
 Restarting the CLI will revert to using the `DEFAULT` retention policy.

 ### Queries
-Execute all DSDBQL queries in `influx`.
+Execute all DSDBQL queries in `dsdb`.
 See [Data Exploration](/dsdb/query_language/data_exploration.md), [Schema Exploration](/dsdb/query_language/schema_exploration.md), [Database Management](/dsdb/query_language/database_management.md), [Authentication and Authorization](/dsdb/administration/authentication_and_authorization.md) for DSDBQL documentation.